hyperledger/aries-acapy-docs/README.md

 release.

 - Fork the repository and install the prerequisites.
-- Create and checkout a new branch to build your version.
+- Create and checkout a new branch from `main` for the new version (e.g. `git checkout 0.8.2`).
-- Copy the `scripts/main.sh` file to `<version>.sh` for the version you are going to create.
 - Run `./build-docs.sh -t <version>` to clone and checkout ACA-Py into the `/tmp` folder and to run the version-specific script to create the docs.
-- Fix any errors encountered in the `<versions>.sh` file.
+- Fix any errors encountered in the `./scripts/copyFixMDs.sh` file.
-- Test the published site locally and fix any errors encountered in the `<versions>.sh` file.
+- Test the published site locally and fix any errors encountered in the `./scripts/copyFixMDs.sh` file.
 - When ready, create a pull request that will be merged into a new branch in the target repository.
-  - The new branch **MUST** be called `v<version>` (e.g., `v0.8.0`).
+  - The new branch **MUST** be called `<version>` (e.g., `0.8.0`).

-When the new branch is merged, the new version should be automatically published.
+When the new branch is merged, create a release in GitHub for the new branch called `v<release>` (e.g. `v0.8.2`).

+## Updating an Existing Release Branch

-To update an existing branch, in your local repo:
+To update an existing release branch, in your local repo:

-- Checkout the existing branch (e.g., `git checkout v0.8.0`).
+- Checkout the existing branch (e.g., `git checkout 0.8.0`).
-- Checkout and create a new local branch (e.g., `git checkout -b fix-v0.8.0`)
 - Make the necessary changes.
-- Submit a pull request against the version branch.
+- Submit a pull request against the version branch (e.g. against the `0.8.0` branch) in the primary repository.
+- Update your local branch instance after the merge.

+## Sequence for a New Release

+Suggested sequence of steps for a new release:

+- Update the `main` branch
+- Create and publish the new release branch
+- Update the previously most recent release branch to at least change the `overrides/main.html` message.